Mirasys VMS communication

 Port 5008

-For signalling between SMServer and client applications, and inbound communications from clients to the SMServer
+For signaling between SMServer and client applications, and inbound communications from clients to the SMServer

 Port rule: open inbound